-by Linda McCluskey, alliantgroup Managing Director of Energy Credits and Incentives
+by Linda McCluskey, alliantgroup Senior Managing Director of Energy Credits and Incentives

 Here is everything you need to know about 179D’s recent extension and the steps eligible businesses should be taking to continue to leverage the deduction.